doorknob6/4-Horsemen-Healer-Rotation/readme.md

 - It is time for you to move.
 (Bike horn)
 - You got a mark from a horseman you're not supposed to be at.
 (Electric shock)
-- You got more marks than the maximum amount you set.
+- The last received mark stack is at the maximum set in the options.
 (Sonar)

 ## Images